-Gutenberg is the new editor for WordPress, which is part of the core since WordPress 5.0, and has a strong impact on the whole publishing experience.
-It makes it easy for anyone to create rich, flexible content layouts.
+Gutenberg is the new editor for WordPress, which is part of the core since WordPress 5.0.
+It has a strong impact on the whole WordPress publishing experience, making it easy for anyone to create rich, flexible content layouts.

 Gutenberg blocks are a great tool for building and styling different types of content, without having to write a single line of code.
 If you’re looking to make your site available in multiple languages, you need a simple way to translate the content from each Gutenberg block.